yunnie05/Data-Structure/README.md

 Scanner class Introduction:
  - *ED243.java:* indicates the number of different pizzas that Mario Can Order
- - Estatistica.java: calculating the mean end the amplitude for a set of values
+ - *Estatistica.java:* calculating the mean end the amplitude for a set of values
- - Losango.java: printing a rhombus
+ - *Losango.java:* printing a rhombus
- - Palindromo.java: Finding the lines that are palindromes
+ - *Palindromo.java:* finding the lines that are palindromes
- - Primos.java: indicating the prime numbers in [a,b].
+ - *Primos.java:* indicating the prime numbers in [a,b].

 [Week 2](https://github.com/yunnie05/Data-Structure/tree/main/Week%202)